zxcwhale/android_hal_gpsbds/README.md

 ##Framework level

-1. Replace GpsStatus.java with the origin one.
+1. Replace android's old /frameworks/base/location/java/android/locaton/GpsStatus.java file with the new one in this project.
 2. Open a terminal, and cd to android source path
 3. Type command "source build/envsetup.sh" to setup build.
 4. Type command "mmm frameworks/base" to build framework.jar